 Step 3 - Syrup

 - This step requires timing.
 You'll be moving quickly and non-stop so be sure to have everything pre-measured and ready in place.
-It's not essential, but having a candy thermometer is very handy.
+It's not essential, but I highly recommend using a candy thermometer in order for your fudge to set properly.

 - Combine 3 tablespoon cornstarch and 6 oz oat milk in a 4 qt or larger saucepan (deeper is better).
 Attach candy thermometer to pan if you have one.